In this post, we will be focusing on understanding Form 16 or the TDS certificate.

 If the Employer does not produce a TDS certificate within the due date, then they have to pay a penalty of Rs.
 100 per day of delay per certificate.
 However, the penalty amount cannot exceed the TDS amount deducted for the quarter.

 With that, we have come to the end of this post.
-Share with your queries and feedback in the comment section below.
+Share your queries and feedback in the comment section below.